 ||Start compilation of the CFC charts.

-Fig. 07: Compiling the charts with the "Generate module drivers" option
+Fig. 07: Compiling the charts with the "Create module driver" option

 ||Block after CFC compilation

-Fig. 08: Connected and configured block in CFC
+Fig. 08: Ready-connected and configured block in CFC

-The following are performed automatically during compilation using the "Generate module drivers" function:
+The following are performed automatically during compilation using the "Create module driver" function:

 - Parameter assignment of the block

-- Interconnection of the LATCH and CHANNEL inputs
+- Interconnection of the LADDR and CHANNEL inputs

 - Connection of the MODE input to the OMODEx output of the FM_CNT block